For Couples

 They are stuck because they keep getting pulled into the same loop.

-But the pattern stays the same.
+The pattern stays the same.

 One person feels hurt, misunderstood, dismissed, pressured, or alone.